lharrisw/Senior-Thesis-Perfect-Discretizations/README.md

 # Senior-Thesis-Perfect-Discretizations

-This contains all files used in the computation presented in my thesis
+This repository contains all files used in the computations presented in my senior thesis for my undergraduate Physics degree at the University of the Pacific.
+Each file has its own documentation.
+There are a total of 8 files, seven of which are MATLAB function files.